pgmodeler/pgmodeler/PLUGINS.md

 To be used as a plugin your class must:

 * Inherit the class "PgModelerPlugin"
-* Use the macro Q_INTERFACES in its declaration.
+* Use the macro Q_INTERFACES in its declaration and the macro Q_EXPORT_PLUGIN2 on its implementation.
 * Overload all pure virtual methods from PgModelerPlugin

 Plugin directory structure